 modelfolder - The location of the AI model files used for face detection.
 By default these files are located in the Config/Models folder.

 meshfile - The 3D morphable mesh file in Nvidia 'nvf' format to use in mesh fitting.
-See above for instructions on how to create a compatible file.
 When available, the fitted mesh can be accessed with a Face Track SOP.

 gpu - ⊞ - The GPU to run the face tracking models on.
 An Nvidia RTX or newer card is required.

 default- The driver will select the most appropriate GPU in the system.